 g) Medication to prepare your bowels for the surgery.

 Before you sign a contract make sure you know what is included and what is not.
 A package deal that seems cheaper may end up costing more if you have to pay for things.
+It’s also worth knowing that bypass is performed laparoscopically bariatric surgery scars are small puncture sites, not a long abdominal cut, which surprises a lot of first-time patients.

 Cost of Gastric Bypass Surgery Without Insurance: Hidden Expenses Most Patients Miss